About This Drug

 - To help with nausea and vomiting, eat small, frequent meals instead of three large meals a day.
 Choose foods and drinks that are at room temperature.
 Ask your nurse or doctor about other helpful tips and medicine that is available to help or stop lessen these symptoms.

 - If you get a rash do not put anything on it unless your doctor or nurse says you may.
 Keep the area around the rash clean and dry.
 Ask your doctor for medicine if your rash bothers you.

 Food and Drug Interactions

-- Drugs that treat heartburn and stomach upset such Maalox®, Mylanta®, Protonix®, Nexium®, Prilosec®, Pepcid®, Tagamet®, and Zantac® may interact with nilotinib.
-Call your doctor to find out what drug you may take to help with heartburn or stomach upset.
+- Drugs that treat heartburn and stomach upset such Maalox®, Mylanta®, Protonix®, Nexium®, Prilosec®, Pepcid®, Tagamet®, and Zantac® may lower the effect of your cancer treatment if taken with nilotinib.
+Call your doctor to find out what drug you may take with nilotinib to help with heartburn or stomach upset.

 When to Call the Doctor

 Call your doctor or nurse if you have any of these symptoms and/or any new or unusual symptoms:

 - Fever of 100.5 F (38 C) or higher

 - Fatigue that interferes with your daily activities

 - Feeling dizzy or lightheaded